AppsFlyerSDK/appsflyer-apple-purchase-connector/README.md

 - iOS version 9 and higher.
 - iOS AppsFlyer SDK **6.8.0** and higher.

-> *IMPORTNANT NOTE: Purchase Conenctor v6.10.1 should depend only on AppsFlyerLib v.6.10.1*
+> *IMPORTNANT NOTE: Purchase Connector v6.10.1 is not compatible with SDK v6.11.0 and above.
+If you are using Purchase Connector v6.10.1, please use SDK v6.10.1 or lower.*

 ## <a id="cocoapods">  Adding The Connector To Your Project via Cocoapods: